impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-options-ii.md

 Options sellers profit from extrinsic value.
 It's great if you can predict stock prices (and the flexibility of options helps mollify the correctness of your attempts), but the [thesis]({{ "" | relative_url }}{% post_url 2021-02-22-trading-options %}) for trading options does not require it.

 The more controversial half of this principle is its contrapositive: _Do not buy extrinsic value_.
-The implications are surprisingly wide in the sense that many options sellers do not abide by them.
+The implications are surprising in the sense that many options sellers do not abide by them.
 Here are a few:

 1. Do not buy-to-close a contract (though one could argue that it is justified by opportunism).
 2. Do not sell (narrow) spreads, due to the cost of the defensive leg.